 Trial Area of Filling

-Where required by the and before commencing filling, the Contractor shall at his own expense compact a trial area of filling of the type proposed using the equipment proposed for the works in accordance with specified standards of compaction.
-The area shall be of a size and depth to the approval of the sufficient for the trial to adequately represent the work involved in the general filling operations.
+Where required by the Project Manager and before commencing filling, the Contractor shall at his own expense compact a trial area of filling of the type proposed using the equipment proposed for the works in accordance with specified standards of compaction.
+The area shall be of a size and depth to the approval of the Project Manager sufficient for the trial to adequately represent the work involved in the general filling operations.

 Variations of method or equipment shall only be permitted when the Contractor demonstrates by field trials that the compaction obtained by the alternative method achieves compaction equivalent to that obtained by the approved method.

-During the progress of the works the Contractor shall inform the of any factors outside his control which shall adversely affect the compaction achieve so that the shall give consideration to a variation of the equipment or method.
+During the progress of the works the Contractor shall inform the Project Managerof any factors outside his control which shall adversely affect the compaction achieve so that the Project Manager shall give consideration to a variation of the equipment or method.

 Filling Adjacent to Structures

-Filling against the perimeter of structures shall not be carried out until the agrees that the construction is sufficiently advanced implying no risk of interferences or damage from either the compaction equipment or the backfilling material.
+Filling against the perimeter of structures shall not be carried out until the Project Manager agrees that the construction is sufficiently advanced implying no risk of interferences or damage from either the compaction equipment or the backfilling material.

 Filling material for excavations and for making up levels within the perimeter of structures shall be suitable material and shall contain no particular size in excess of 50 mm.
 The compaction of fill material within the perimeter of structures shall be carried out with equipment suited to the area being compacted.